nishant8BITS/consult.airpair.com/docs/api/experts/mojo.md

 # Expert Mojo Endoint

-Mojo is how AirPair's matching algorithm matches experts against technolog tags and other customer specifications like price and availability.
+Mojo is how AirPair's matching algorithm matches experts against technology tags and other customer specifications like price and availability.
 Mojo is comprised of 4 sub-scores.

-- Requirements (Tags)
+- Requirements (Tags, Level of Difficulty)
 - Experience (# of AirPairs, Feedback, Articles, Workshops)
 - Engagement (Reply rate, Frequency to airpair.com, Time online in Chat)
 - Social (GH followers / contributions, SO karma, IN Endorsements)